bacontime/blog-mirror/nature/birdup/birdup_phi.md

 This BIRDUP scoring system uses the [phi coefficient](https://en.wikipedia.org/wiki/Phi_coefficient).
 It's essentially the correlation across observations between a bird and a state.
-It uses observation records from the eBird database[^ebirdcitation].

-[^ebirdcitation]: eBird Basic Dataset.
-Version: EBD_relSep-2021.
-Cornell Lab of Ornithology, Ithaca, New York.
-Sep 2021.

 $$\gdef\nBird{🦃}
 \gdef\nState{🗽}
 \gdef\nTotal{N}
 \gdef\nJoint{📋}$$

+It uses observation records from the eBird database[^ebirdcitation].
 Each observation is for a specific species of bird in a specific state.
 - Let $N$ be the total number of observations in the data.
 - Let $\nBird$ be the total number of observations of a specific bird species or genus.
 - Let $\nState$ be the total number of observations taking place in a specific state.
-- Let $\nJoint$ be the the joint observation count -- the total number of observations of that specific type of bird in that specific state.
+- Let $\nJoint$ be the the joint observation count: the total number of observations of that specific type of bird in that specific state.

 Here, the Bird Score for a pair of state and bird is